caxanga334/l4d2wsupdatetool/README.md

 * Automatic download and install
 * Only downloads new or updated addons

+# Parameters
+* `--check-addons` Checks for extra and missing addons.
+Missing addons will be download and extras will be logged but not deleted.
+* `--validate` Compares the file size of each addon with the file size reported by Steam.
+If they differ, the addon will be downloaded again.

 # Requirements
 * Python 3.11
 * Python libraries: